-Let’s start comparing cell phone plans.
-I went through and compared prices from the “Big Four” cell carriers (Sprint, Verizon, T-Mobile, AT&T) for a single-person plan.
+For those who want to stay with the “big four”, I went through and compared prices from the “Big Four” cell carriers (Sprint, Verizon, T-Mobile, AT&T) for a single-person plan.
 Each plan was slightly different, but for the most part they offered unlimited everything (with some caveats).
 Here are the monthly costs as of June 2013, not including taxes and fees:

-You might be wondering why there are two columns for T-Mobile.
-Well, they just announced “contract-free” pricing, which means that after you pay off your phone, your monthly cell phone bill goes down.
-Imagine that!
+There are two columns for T-Mobile because they have “contract-free” pricing, which means that after you pay off your phone, your monthly cell phone bill goes down.
 So, the first T-Mobile bar is the cost while you are paying off your phone.
 The second bar is the cost after you pay it off.
 (You can pay it off by paying $20/month for two years or all at once).